-LiveText / 9 x 5 points each; 45 points total
+CANVAS | 9 quizzes x 5 points each; 45 possible total points

 Students are required to complete/submit an online quiz each week.
 Quizzes will open at 8am the day after class and remain open for one week until 5:00pm the night of the following class meeting.
 Quiz questions will relate to the topics discussed during class that evening (please see calendar below for list of topics and dates).
 Quiz questions may be any combination of: multiple choice; check all that apply; fill in the blank; short answer; and essay.
 No late credit or time extensions will be provided for quizzes.